925 Silver vs 935 Silver

 1. Affordability

 925 sterling silver is one of the best options to have if you’re looking for a low budget metal.
-It is not only the cheapest alloy of silver metal, but also the most affordable of all the white colored metals available in the market.
-A good sized ring band will not cost you more than $35.
+It is not only the most affordable alloy of silver, but also the most affordable of all the white colored metals like white gold, platinum, rhodium etc. A good sized ring band will not cost you more than $45.

 2. Tarnishing

 Though it is known for its durability and toughness, it is also prone to tarnishing.
-Tarnishing is an effect in which silver reacts with moisture from air and forms a black colored chemical called silver oxide on surface of the jewelry.
+Tarnishing is a chemical process in which copper part of silver reacts with moisture from air and forms a black colored chemical called silver oxide on surface of the jewelry.
 This gives an overall duller, dimmer and blackish look.

-This tarnishing effect is treatable and your silver jewelry can look like a new one but it increases the overall level of maintenance and care.
+This tarnishing effect is treatable and your silver jewelry can look like a new one by using commercially available tarnishing removing chemicals.

 3. Availability